 A Target Company is not able to pay share’s return to the investor.

-Demand of Target Company’s products or services and that way the return of its business are influenced by the from time to time prevailing competitive situation, product and service development, common economic growth and indirectly legislative actions.
+Demand of Target Company’s products or services and that way the return of its business is influenced by the from time-to-time prevailing competitive situation, product and service development, common economic growth, and indirectly legislative actions.
 Hence, the business of a Target Company is prone to market risks independent of its own activities.